G-groups of Cohen-Macaulay Rings with $n$-Cluster Tilting Objects: Preliminaries

 \end{definition}

 From the definition of $n$-cluster tilting, if $\mcm R$ admits an $n$-cluster tilting object $L$, then $R$ is necessarily a direct summand of $L$.
-While the definition of $n$-cluster tilting is quite a bit to digest at once, there are concrete examples of $n$-cluster tilting objects over familiar rings.
+While the definition of $n$-cluster tilting is quite a bit to digest at once, there are concrete examples of $n$-cluster tilting objects over familiar rings and we refer the reader to Section \ref{sec4} for several examples.

-\begin{example} (a) The motivating example of an $n$-cluster tilting comes from invariant theory.
-Let $k$ be a field and $S$ the ring $k[[x_1,\ldots, x_n]]$.
-Suppose $G$ is a finite subgroup of $GL_n(k)$ that does not contain any nontrivial pseudo-reflections and with $|G|$ invertible in $k$.
-Let $R$ be the invariant subring $k[[x_1,\ldots, x_n]]^G$ of $S$.
-If $R$ is an isolated singularity, then the $R$-module $S$ is an $(n-1)$-cluster tilting object (see (\cite{2}, 2.5))

 \vs